 Looking for ways to make your yard more beautiful and productive without spending a ton of money?
 Here's how you can start a compost pile that is easy to maintain.

-Creating a beautiful and productive garden and yard can be as expensive or time intensive as you afford.
+Creating a beautiful and productive garden and yard can be a labor of love.
+Depending on how you approach it, you can make it be as expensive or time intensive as you afford.

 Why You Should Compost

 We're working on getting our yard more consistent and productive.
 Right now we have patches of really great soil and plenty of areas where its either a clay mess or sandy.

 Considering the size of our lot (just over 1/2 acre), we knew that we had to put composting at the top of our to do list.

 If you're new to gardening the composting is basically helping organic material break down into healthy nutrient rich soil (also called ‘black gold').

 - great for the environment (your food trash is productively used)

 - big money saver (since you're not having to rely on fertilizer, which can get pricey)

 - easy on time (using what's around you saves you a trip and maintaining it is a cinch)